Asteroid 2017 AG13 That Passed Earth On Monday At A Distance Of 120,000 Miles, Half Distance To The Moon, Was Spotted Only Two Days Earlier

 “They are the extinction-level events, things like dinosaur killers, they’re 50 to 60 million years apart, essentially,” Nuth said, according to the Daily Mail.

-[Featured image by Festa/Shutterstock]
+[Featured Image by Festa/Shutterstock]